 - Place the poblano directly onto the grates of your stovetop and turn on a high flame underneath it.
 Using tongs, carefully turn the poblano occasionally to char it on all sides.
 Meanwhile, grill the corn with the husk still on for about 5 minutes then remove husk and grill for an additional 5 minutes.

 - Once the poblano is fully charred, place in a plastic bag, seal and allow to steam while making the guacamole.
 Cut off the kernels of the corn cobs and set aside.
-Shake around the pablano to remove the burnt skin.
+Shake around the poblano to remove the burnt skin.
 Cut half of the flesh into chopped pieces.

 - In a large bowl mash the avocados.
 Add in the lime juice, lemon juice, onion, garlic, cilantro, poblano, and grilled corn.
 Season with salt and pepper, to taste.
 (Top with crumbled up Queso Fresco, if desired.)

 - Serve with freshly fried tortilla chips.